Tiny-Earth/DemoSite/site/src/inclusive.md

     - Hobbies or interests
     - Financial situation

 Do you tell your students these attributes?
 Why or why not?

+    What is one way that those attributes could affect your teaching or your interactions with students?

+    #### Reflection: Your Students’ Identities

+    We considered our own identities, but it is also important to be aware of who is in our classes.

+    What do you know about your students’ identities and what is important to them?

+    How do their identities and background impact how they experience interactions or activities in class with you and with their peers?

+     How do their identities shape how they decide what is relevant or important?

 ### Mitigate Biases and Assumptions
 Identities aren’t the only thing that influence outcomes in STEM.
 Biases and assumptions matter, too.
 For example, biases and assumptions affect how we rate people, which can have consequences for hiring decisions and advancement.